Diagnosis

 Surgery or other procedures

-Some people with SCAD need a surgery or procedure to fix the artery and improve blood flow to the heart.
+Some people with SCAD need surgery or other treatment to fix the artery and improve blood flow to the heart.
 These treatments may include:

 • Coronary angioplasty (AN-jee-o-plas-tee) and stent.
 This treatment may be needed if SCAD blocks blood flow to the heart or medicines don't control chest pain.